 Master technical skills

-Showing expertise in a sales or CRM software is an advantage for a successful business developer.
+Understanding your construction sales pipeline and showing expertise in a sales and pipeline management software is an advantage for a successful business developer.
 Check out the best CRM for construction features and learn more about how you can improve your sales process and increase your winning rate.
 Such software will certainly help you stay organized and on top of your business development responsibilities.
 Start by managing and prioritizing leads, opportunities, and clients.
 Then streamline your sales process by creating, sending, and tracking bid proposals.
 Then consistently follow-up on your bids and proposals to increase your winning rate with a tool built for the construction industry.
 And last but not least, dive deeper into your customer data and personnel data to identify your most profitable clients, opportunities to grow, and who your best closers are.

 Salary for the Construction Business Development Manager